paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 1. Top-choice-counts Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV
 2. Scoring methods (including Approval Voting and STAR voting): the facility location problem, Monroe voting, and a few methods the election method community has developed.
+3. Clustering with STV, then electing with pairwise methods: I made one method that uses STV to form equal clusters of voters.
+Then it uses Minimax within the voter clusters to elect candidates.
-3. Pairwise ballot methods (I'm working on a version of minimax)
+4. Pairwise ballot methods.
+(I'm working on a version of minimax)

 <!-- SNTV?
 SNTV kind of is proportional-->